atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** Integer
 - **Required:** No
 - **Description:** Defines whether nationality is required.
-- **Constraints:**

-Nationality limitation values
+  Valid values

-0 No Limitation (optional)
+  - 0: No Limitation (optional)

-1 Allowed (required)
+  - 1: Allowed (required)

-2 Forbidden (not to be entered)
+  - 2: Forbidden (not to be entered)
 - **Default:** 0
 - **Example:** 0

 #### **routings.nationality**
 - **Type:** String
 - **Required:** No
-- **Description:** Passenger nationality.
-- **Constraints:** This is the nationality of the passenger.
+- **Description:** This is the nationality of the passenger.
 Pass the IATA country code and use a comma if there is more than one country.
 - **Default:** ""
 - **Example:** "US"